 Let’s take a look at all your area options!

 If you’re looking for a suburb with less traffic than Metairie, then Gretna could fit the bill.
-Known for fast police response time, a quaint downtown, and is minutes from the city, you’ll be pleased with your move to Gretna.
-Old Gretna offers homes that similar to the old New Orleans styles.
-The rest of this New Orleans suburb has ranches, Tudors, traditional style, and homes that were built in the 50s & 60s.
+Known for fast police response time, a quaint downtown, and being minutes from the city, you’ll be pleased with your move to Gretna.
+Old Gretna offers homes that are similar to the old New Orleans styles.
+The rest of this New Orleans suburb has ranches, Tudors, traditional style, and homes built in the 50s & 60s.
 You might even find a new construction home or two!

 Located on the Westbank, it’s a mix of retirees and families.
 Terrytown has a small-town feel where everyone knows their neighbors.
 Houses tend to be smaller and more affordable too.
 They have fabulous bakeries, multi-cultural shops, and Oakwood Mall!

 Known as “da parish,” Chalmette is just past the Lower Ninth Ward and Arabi.
 You will find kids riding their bikes and your neighbors waving hello.
 Local restaurants serving up comfort food can be found all over Chalmette.
 While it’s not super walkable (a very residential place), nothing is more than 5 to 10 minutes from your door.

 When taking Claiborne down the Chalmette, you will drive through Arabi first.
 Arabi has homes that will remind you of New Orleans and solid new construction.
 Great restaurants, a new grocery store, and ease of getting back to the city make this suburb of New Orleans super desirable.

 Centrally located on the Westbank, you’ve got many chain restaurants and national retailers all around you.
 If you are looking for an older neighborhood with cute cottage homes or a gated community with newer construction – Harvey checks other boxes.